 2011 was a year where a lot of my life was changing and upside down.
 I wanted to find an outlet for me to keep my mind busy.
 That’s when I fell in love with photography.
 I quickly enrolled myself into the photography program at Cuyahoga Community College.
 Everything started to click, and I was hooked.
 I focused most my studies on editorial or journalistic photography with a focus on wedding photography.
 It was the summer of 2013, after college, where I proudly could call myself a professional photographer.

 Thank you for taking a little bit of time to get to know me and my work.
-Please email me with any questions and I’m always very happy to meet new people.
+Please contact me with any questions and I’m always very happy to help.